WyLyu/UPOsHam/docs/contributing.md

 ## What should I know before I get started?

 We recommend familiarity with unstable periodic orbits and their role in Hamiltonian dynamics.
-Good starting point on this topic are @Koon2011 and @wiggins_role_2016.
+Good starting point on this topic are the @Koon2011 and @wiggins_role_2016.

 ## How Can I Contribute?